PLLUG/protomorph-bg/README.md

   <img src="https://github.com/Guitarheroua/protomorph-bg/blob/development/old-src/ProtomorphBG/resources/icons/protomorph-bg.ico" />
 </p>

-To compile a program,  you need connect Flatbuffer library.
-You can do this by editing flatbuffers.pri file or add arguments to qmake

-<pre><code>FLATBUFFERS_INCLUDE_DIR - directory where flatbuffers include files are located
-FLATBUFFERS_LIB_DIR - directory where flatbuffers libs are located FLATC_SCHEME_FILES - list of flatbuffers schema files used to generate headers
-</pre></code>

-Example:
-<pre><code>FLATBUFFERS_INCLUDE_DIR=D:/MSYS2_Commander/msys64/mingw64/include
-FLATBUFFERS_LIB_DIR=D:/MSYS2_Commander/msys64/mingw64/lib</pre></code>

 **"Protomorph BG"** is a tool, that will help board game designers to prototype games components(cards, tiles, boards etc.) and save them as a project.
 It will also have layouts mechanisms, to layout components for printing on standard paper formats and export entire project to PDF or other formats.
 Will be available for Windows/Linux/OSX (I hope :))

 ## Status